MartijnBraam/setres/README.md

 # Gloat about your expensive hardware.
 Setting to UHD @ 140Hz
 $ setres --port DP1 --rate 140 3840 2160

-# For your own safety set the --save flag
+# For your own safety set the --safe flag
-$ setres --port VGA1 --save 1280 1280
+$ setres --port VGA1 --safe 1280 1280
 # This sets the resolution for 20 seconds and then changes it back to the previous setting.

 # For setting 1080i